Asymptotic Simplicity and Scattering in General Relativity from Quantum Field Theory: The peeling property by region

 \subsubsection{The Fourier transform: retarded graviton poles}

-We begin by considering the pole of the external propagator and use it to evaluate the $\omega$ integral; this effectively sets the source on-shell.
-We make this choice so that the contour of the remaining $\kk$ integral does not pass through any of the remaining poles.
+We begin by computing the contribution from the pole of the external propagator and we use the analyticity of the source to compute the $\omega$ integral; this effectively sets the source on-shell.
 Given Eq.~\eqref{eq:deformed_angular_contour_sec_3}, the result is

 where $u=t-\r$ and $v=t+\r$.
 The result is real because $ \htilde^{\mu\nu}(k)=\left(\htilde^{\mu\nu}(-k) \right)^*$.
 The first two terms originate from the two poles from the first term in Eq.~\eqref{eq:deformed_angular_contour_sec_3}, while the last two correspond to the second term in that equation.
 We discuss pairwise the four terms, beginning with the first and the last term, which are complex conjugates of each other.
 In these terms, the Fourier conjugate of $\kk$ is the \textit{retarded time} $u$.
 Since we assume that $u$ is finite, the integral cannot be simplified without using properties of $\htilde^{\mu\nu}(k)$.
 We can, however, understand their leading falloff with $\r$, which is determined by the angular integral over $y$.